OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - add links to different sites

 - Project Page
     - build data for propject page
+    - Then Phone layout and typography
+    - Responsiveness

 - General
     - Find best way to approach the layout ✅